-How Can I Make Money as a Stay at Home Mom?
+How Can I Make Money as a Stay-at-Home Mom?

 You now have access to a world of clients and opportunities.
 All you have to do is get online and start searching.

-How Much Can I Make with a Stay at Home Mom Job?
+How Much Can I Make with a Stay-at-Home Mom Job?

-The sky’s the limit with a stay at home mom job.
+The sky’s the limit with a stay-at-home mom job.
 Many people build entire careers, and very lucrative ones at that, from their home office chairs.
-Others build more modest livelihoods, while others still simply use a stay at home mom job as a way to make a few dollars while someone else acts as the primary breadwinner.
+Others build more modest livelihoods, while others still simply use a stay-at-home mom job as a way to make a few dollars while someone else acts as the primary breadwinner.

-What you’ll find is that the more skilled you are at something and the less common that skill or combination of skills is, that skill is, the more money you’ll make with a stay at home mom job.
+What you’ll find is that the more skilled you are at something and the less common that skill or combination of skills is, that skill is, the more money you’ll make with a stay-at-home mom job.
 For example, a freelance writer in the right niche can make a six-figure income without a lot of trouble.
 That’s because good writers are hard to find.
 Online surveys, on the other hand, will only net you a few dollars an hour.
 That’s because survey takers are always available.

-Who Should Try Stay at Home Mom Jobs?
+Who Should Try Stay-at-Home Mom Jobs?

-This one’s kind of obvious — stay at home moms!
+This one’s kind of obvious — stay-at-home moms!
 Beyond the obvious, anyone who finds themselves unable to crack the local job market, who has to stay at home to watch a child or other loved one, or simply prefers self-employment to the rise-and-grind of the 9 to 5 world might benefit from a stay at home “mom” job.

 Not everyone falls into a neat little category like those above, though.
 Your situation may be unique.
 You may have a disability that makes it difficult for you to retain employment outside the home.
 You may prefer to work with people in another geographic area than where you currently live.
 Who knows — you might be in the Witness Protection Program!

-The long and short of it is that anyone can try a stay at home mom job.
+The long and short of it is that anyone can try a stay-at-home mom job.

-Where Can I Find Stay at Home Mom Job Opportunities?
+Where Can I Find Stay-at-Home Mom Job Opportunities?

 As we wrote in response to a previous question, the best place to find stay-at-home job opportunities is online.
 We can get more specific here, though.

-Others might do better building their own website that hawks their service and buying some PPC (pay-per-click) ads or social network ads to direct traffic to it.
+Others might do better by building their own website that hawks their service and buying some PPC (pay-per-click) ads or social network ads to direct traffic to it.

 Hopefully the above list has given you some idea of how broad your options are if you’re trying to find a stay at home mom job.
 The internet has opened up so many opportunities that it’s difficult to list even a fraction of them without leaving out some really great options.